kelferdm/ResumeRM/content/portfolio/work1.md

 Let’s find out.

-I pulled demographic data for all US counties from the ERS USDA data portal
+I pulled demographic data for all US counties from the ERS USDA data portal.

-This allowed me to compare no-kill county demographics from the Best Friends data set to all US counties
+This allowed me to compare no-kill county demographics from the Best Friends data set to all US counties.

-This was necessary to build any models
+This was necessary to build any models.

 My goal is obtaining this data was to be able to look at the demographics of counties in the US that contained no-kill shelters as well as those counties in the US that did not contain no-kill shelters.

 The data needed to be cleaned and organized so that I would be able to join the Income, Education, and Demographic data and then compare the data between them.
 I also added a response field in the data that flagged the state/county as being a county that contained a no-kill shelter.
 From there, I could find which of those demographics was significant, either positively or negatively, and lay out the targets for counties that match demographically to counties that contain no-kill shelters.

 ![BFAS2][2]

-Logistic regression predictions
+### Logistic regression predictions

 A logistic regression helps us to understand the influence of these variables on the probability of a county being designated as no-kill.